Unease/mctas.com/content/tutorials/installation/setup_mclauncher/_index.md

 ### Installing Forge
 1. Download the installer from {{<newtablink "MinecraftForge" "https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html">}}. (**Only download from this website!**)
 {{<figure class="screenshot" src="chrome_BHFDr3kiIf.png">}}
 2. A website with ads will open. **Don't click any of them**.
-The correct button is labeled "Skip" and is in the **top right**.
+The correct button is labelled "Skip" and is in the **top right**.
 It will show up after 5 seconds
 {{<figure class="screenshot" src="chrome_IjG9ESvhLu.png">}}
 3. Run the installer.
 Everything should be correctly set up, so just click "Ok"
    * *Optional*: If you can't open the downloaded file, the you need to install Java.
 A guide to that can be found {{<newtablink "here" "/tutorials/installation/setup_java/">}}"